mkobetic/coin/README.md

 ### coin

-`coin` is the main command mimicing the leger cli with a number of subcommands.
+`coin` is the main command mimicking the leger cli with a number of subcommands.
 The subcommands include the usual suspects like `balance` and `register`, but also `accounts`, `commodities` and `test`.
 For more details see [`cmd/coin/README.md`](https://github.com/mkobetic/coin/blob/master/cmd/coin/README.md).

 ### gc2coin